-A table extension "BKG PARAM" with the following columns:
+A table extension "BKG\PARAM" with the following columns:

-- FPM_BATCH = a "batch" identifier that identifies detectors with different detector behaviors - CON_NORM = per-detector relative norm for the CON component - COR_NORM = per-detector relative norm for the COR component - LEEL NORM = per-detector relative norm for the LEEL component - TREL NORM = per-detector relative norm for the TREL component - PREL NORM = per-detector relative norm for the PREL component - SAA_NORM = per-detector relative norm for the SAA component relative normalization which allows to the tool to construct a background estimate, tailored for the selected detectors.
+- FPM\BATCH = a "batch" identifier that identifies detectors with different detector behaviors - CON\NORM = per-detector relative norm for the CON component - COR\NORM = per-detector relative norm for the COR component - LEEL\NORM = per-detector relative norm for the LEEL component - TREL\NORM = per-detector relative norm for the TREL component - PREL\NORM = per-detector relative norm for the PREL component - SAA\NORM = per-detector relative norm for the SAA component relative normalization that allows the tool to construct a background estimate, tailored for the selected detectors.

 Note that since most of the templates are normalized on a per overshoot basis, it is a "simple" matter of summing the number of overshoots for the selected detectors in order to get the norm of a given component.
-The x_NORM columns listed above provide an additional per-detector
+The x\NORM columns listed above provide an additional per-detector